Mocha02/HD-Deadlock-Skins/README.md

 # HD-Deadlock-Skins

-Currently contains audio for Seven.
-Drifter is planned
+Currently contains audio for Seven and Drifter.

 A collection of (currently) audio only skins of characters from Valve's new up and coming game Deadlock.